 Support is provided by email.
-Please send an email to me at firstname.lastname@example.org or by using the Contact page.
-I try to answer within 24 hours but, at the weekends or if I am travelling, this might take a little longer.
+Please send an email to us at email@example.com or by using the form on the Support page.
+We aim to answer within 24 hours but, at the weekends or during holiday periods, this might take a little longer.
 There is also a Stitchmastery group on Ravelry so you can also ask questions there, or read/search previous threads to see if your question has been answered previously.
 You need to be a member of Ravelry in order to join the group but Ravelry is free and a fantastic resource for knitters.

 For details of the changes in Stitchmastery Version 3 see our blog post: https://www.stitchmastery.com/stitchmastery-version-3-is-now-available/ and for details of how to upgrade from a previous version, see this section: https://www.stitchmastery.com/upgrade_to_V3

 My Activation Key won’t work in Stitchmastery Version 3